 Fish oil can help to decrease inflammation in the body, but if the oil is rancid, it can have the opposite effect and even cause more health problems.
 Stay away from fish oil that smells like rancid fish.
 That’s a good indication that the oil has gone bad.

 It’s also important to store your fish oil properly in order to keep it from going bad after you’ve purchased it.
 Read the bottle carefully to see if the fish oil needs to be refrigerated.
 If not, store it in a cool, dark place.
 Excessive heat or sunlight might cause the capsules to go bad more quickly.

 There are two factors to consider when you’re looking at dosage.

 Omega-3s per serving: How many omega-3s are in a single serving?
 DHA and EPA are the most popular omega-3s, and most fish oil supplements contain both.
-Most experts recommend a minimum of 500 mg per day, and people who are at risk of heart disease might need to take more.
-It’s always a good idea to consult with your doctor before taking a fish oil supplement so you can find out which dosage is right for you.
+Most experts recommend a minimum of 500 mg per day, and people who are at risk of heart disease might want to take more.
+Consult with your doctor before taking a fish oil supplement so you can find out which dosage is right for you.

-Number of softgels per serving: The other factor you have to consider when looking at dosage is how many softgels you have to take per serving.
-It isn’t uncommon for one daily serving to be two or three softgels.
-The softgels are pretty easy to swallow but might still be a challenge if you have trouble taking pills.
+Number of capsules per serving: The other factor you have to consider when looking at dosage is how many capsules you have to take per serving.
+It isn’t uncommon for one daily serving to be two or three capsules.
+The softgel capsules are pretty easy to swallow but might still be a challenge if you have trouble taking pills.

 If you’re concerned about the environment, you might want to look for fish oil that has been verified by the Marine Stewardship Council or a similar organization.
 This tells you that the fish oil has been sustainably sourced and the company doesn’t employ any harmful fishing practices in order to obtain the oil.
 This type of certification is usually noted on the product label.